aidanwhiteley/books/README.md

 You will also need access to a Mongo instance.
 The connection URL (in the yml files) will result in the automatic creation of a Mongo database and the two required collections (dependant on the security config of your Mongo install).

+### How to build
+This project makes use of the excellent Lombok project.
+So to build in your favourite IDE, if necessary head on over to [Lombok](https://projectlombok.org/) and click the appropriate "Install" link (tested with IntelliJ and Eclipse).

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.
 It is is the /src/main/resources/sample_data.
-See teh #README.txt in that directory.
+See the #README.txt in that directory.
 The sample data is auto loaded when running with Spring profiles of "dev" (the checked in default) and "integration".